astropy/astropy/docs/development/contributing_environment.rst

 **macOS**

-To use the :ref:`mamba <contributing.mamba>`-based compilers, you will need to install the Developer Tools using ``xcode-select --install``.
+To use the :ref:`conda <contributing.conda>`-based compilers, you will need to install the Developer Tools using ``xcode-select --install``.

 If you prefer to use a different compiler, general information can be found here: